 Names (SCUFN) is responsible for selecting names of ocean undersea features for use on GEBCO graphical and digital products, on the IHO small-scale International chart se- map. ries, and on the regional IBC series.
-2012, its activities involved five of the six Member States representing the IHO within this IHO-IOC body.
+Member States representing the IHO within this IHO-IOC body.